avishekjana-89/flowright/README.md

 ## Creating a testcase

-Flowwright testcases are JSON files containing an ordered array of step objects.
+Flowright testcases are JSON files containing an ordered array of step objects.
 The web UI expects a `.json` file when you create a testcase (`/testcases/new` -> upload JSON file).

 Example minimal testcase (save as `my_tc.json` and upload):